inbo/coding-club/docs/workflow.md

     * When creating the slideshow, serving the website live is possible with setting up a local server in the terminal from `./docs`: `bundle exec jekyll serve --baseurl ""` (make sure to have Ruby (with Devkit, version <= 2.7), with the gems `jekyll`, `jekyll-theme-minimal` and `github-pages` installed ).
 Info on the theme used is available [here](https://github.com/pages-themes/minimal).
 * Set up 3 challenges (we experienced that 3 is mostly enough for a 2 hour session) with an increasing complexity:
     *   Explain the challenges in the slideshow
-    *   Provide a draft working script in a file `yyyymmdd_challenges.R` and add it to the `src` folder
+    *   Provide a draft working script in a file `yyyymmdd_challenges.R` and add it to the `src` folder.
-    *   Provide example solutions in a file `yyyymmdd_solutions.R` for yourself
+    *   Provide example solutions in a file `yyyymmdd_challenges_solutions.R` for yourself.
+Do not share it before the coding club session!
     *   If the challenge uses new datasets, add them to the [data](https://github.com/inbo/coding-club/tree/master/data) folder.
 Use consistent naming, e.g. `yyyymmdd_topic_with_underscores_lower_case.csv`
     * If useful, provide a script to get started and add it to the  [src](https://github.com/inbo/coding-club/tree/master/src) folder.
-* Update the [session overview page](https://github.com/inbo/coding-club/blob/master/docs/sessions/index.md) overview table with the date, topic name, slideshow link, hackmd link and location (room).
+* Update the [session overview page](https://github.com/inbo/coding-club/blob/master/docs/sessions/index.md) with the date, topic name, slideshow link, hackmd link and location (room).
-*   (Make sure all subscribers do have internet access, otherwise provide them with internet access: for the Hermann Teirlinck building see [https://bezoekers.vonet.be/](https://bezoekers.vonet.be/))
 *   If a cheat sheet exists about the topic, download it and add it to the [cheat sheet folder](https://github.com/inbo/coding-club/tree/master/cheat_sheets).
 Use consistent naming, `yyyymmdd_cheat_sheet_topicname.pdf`.
+*   (Make sure all subscribers do have internet access, otherwise provide them with internet access: for the Hermann Teirlinck building see [https://bezoekers.vonet.be/](https://bezoekers.vonet.be/)).
+*  Add `yyyymmdd_challenges_solutions.R` and every new dataset to [`file_path_df.csv`](https://github.com/inbo/coding-club/blob/main/file_paths/file_path_df.csv).
+In this way participants will be able to download all material easily using the [`setup_codingclub_session()`](https://inbo.github.io/inborutils/reference/setup_codingclub_session.html) function from the [`inborutils`](https://inbo.github.io/inborutils/) package.

 __Remark__, when creating links to other files, make sure to use the [jekyll link system](https://jekyllrb.com/docs/liquid/tags/#links) by combining the base url reference with the relative link.